Connect and Communicate with New Relatives

 Let them know who you are, how you are related, and the reason you are contacting them.

-Example: “I recently got genetic testing and found out I have a genetic variant in a gene that increases my cancer risk.
-I am trying to connect with relatives who may have the same genetic variant, and I am wondering if others in our family have had cancers related to this variant.
+Example: “I recently got genetic testing and found out I have a genetic variant in a gene that increases my disease risk.
+I am trying to connect with relatives who may have the same genetic variant, and I am wondering if others in our family have had any disease related to this variant.
 Could I ask you some questions about our family?”

-Take this opportunity to grow your family tree and learn more about cancer in the family.
-This is also a good time to talk about your variant and experience with cancer.
+Take this opportunity to grow your family tree and learn more about your family's health history.
+This is also a good time to talk about your variant and experience with inherited disease risk.

 Identify other relatives you’d like to talk to and ask permission to have their contact information.